 Defects in Innate Immunity

 Phagocytosis is a central feature of innate immunity.
-Mononuclear phagocytes are found underlying the mucous membranes and skin and in the bloodstream, spleen, lymph nodes, meninges, synovial membrane, bone marrow, and around blood vessels throughout the body.
-Phagocytes are either in the tissue (histiocytes, synovial macrophages, Kupffer cells, etc) or in the blood (polymorphonuclear leukocytes and monocytes).
+Phagocytic cells are found underlying the mucous membranes and skin and in the bloodstream, spleen, lymph nodes, meninges, synovial membrane, bone marrow, and around blood vessels throughout the body.
+Phagocytes are either in the tissue (histiocytes, synovial macrophages, Kupffer cells, etc) or in the blood (neutrophils and monocytes).
 Phagocytes have receptors for immunoglobulins and complement on their surfaces that assist in the engulfment (opsonization) of foreign material coated with specific antibody (opsonins) or complement, or both.
-Phagocytosis involves chemotaxis of the phagocyte to foreign, noxious, or damaged tissues; adherence of microorganisms to the plasma membrane of the phagocyte; incorporation of the organisms into a phagosome; and activation of the respiratory burst and lysosomal enzymes in the phagosome leading to microbial death and destruction.
+Phagocytosis involves chemotaxis of the phagocyte toward foreign, noxious, or damaged tissues; adherence of microorganisms to the plasma membrane of the phagocyte; incorporation of the organisms into a phagosome; and activation of the respiratory burst and lysosomal enzymes in the phagosome, leading to microbial death and destruction.